woocommerce/woocommerce/plugins/woocommerce-blocks/src/StoreApi/docs/checkout.md

 ## Get Checkout Data

 Returns data required for the checkout.
 This includes a draft order (created from the current cart) and customer billing and shipping addresses.
+The payment information will be empty, as it's only persisted when the order gets updated via POST requests (right before payment processing).

 This endpoint will return an error unless a valid [Nonce Token](nonce-tokens.md) is provided.